rkp8/charter/README.md

   <br>

   ### Current Progress:
-  Proof of concept for two different models on Delinquency: By Year and By FICO.
+  Simple Proof of concept for two different models on Delinquency: By Year and by FICO.
-  Can switch using the drop-down menu
+  Can switch between the two using drop-down menu